Statement and Campus Updates on COVID-19

 - IPads have made available in all households to facilitate FaceTime/Google Duo video communication with families and loved ones.

 - Care packages for residents must be sent via U.S. Postal Service.
 BRC Village residents may have care packages picked up and delivered to loved ones by Resident Services.

-- Independent living residents are being asked to stay at home except for essential business.
+- Independent living residents are being asked to practice prevention protocols and reduce possible exposure.
 Grocery delivery services are available through Village Resident Services.
 More information is available on Wellzesta.

 - Deliveries and care packages for Villagers only may be left at the Guard Shack for delivery by Village Resident Services (Monday–Friday 8 am–4:30 pm).
 U.S. Mail, FedEx, UPS, Schwan’s, and newspapers continue to deliver on campus as usual.

 - Move-ins continue with strict prevention protocols.
-New residents are being screened on arrival and are asked to self-quarantine for 14 days with self-monitoring.
-Additional prevention measures (such as limitations on the activities of hired movers, elevator restriction and sanitation protocols, and more) are also in place.
+New residents are being screened on arrival and are asked to avoid close contact with other Village residents for 14 days with self-monitoring.

 How can you help?

 We’ve been asked that question dozens of times and are unable to adequately express our gratitude.
 We are profoundly grateful for your support and your love.
 We are in this together, committed to protecting our beloved BRC community.

 Learn more: How you can help BRC at this time

 Campus updates are recorded regularly on our COVID-19 Prevention Hotline (1-540-828-2444).

 Independent Living Residents should monitor Wellzesta regularly for updates.